dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 Memorizing:

 input a markdown file and ouput flash cards.
+(Brandon)

-Share flash cards (add to their account)
+Share flash cards (add to their account) (Brandon)

 Notes: